Kidnapping of Jayme Closs: Captivity and escape

 A hospital admitted Closs under guard.
 The next morning, they released her to the custody of her aunt, Jennifer Smith.
-Hormel, the parent company of the Jennie-O store where Closs's parents worked, announced on January 24 that they would grant $25,000 reward money to Closs for rescuing herself.
+Hormel, the parent company of the Jennie-O plant where Closs's parents worked, announced on January 24 that they would grant $25,000 reward money to Closs for rescuing herself.

 Perpetrator

 Patterson's parents divorced in 2007.
 He graduated from Northwood High School in nearby Minong, Wisconsin in 2015.
 He enlisted in the U.S. Marine Corps, but was discharged after one month at MCRD San Diego.
+Patterson had no prior criminal history in the state of Wisconsin.

 Police did not believe Patterson had any social media contact with Closs or her family and relatives of Closs did not recognize Patterson's name.
-Patterson told authorities he saw Closs getting off a school bus outside the family residence in September while he was driving home from work and that he "knew that she was the girl he wanted to take".
+Patterson told authorities he saw Closs getting on a school bus outside the family residence in September while he was driving to work and that he "knew that she was the girl I wanted to take".
+The day Closs escaped, Patterson applied for a job at a liquor distribution facility in Superior, Wisconsin.

 Patterson's grandfather stated, "Something went terribly wrong, nobody had any clues...
 We are absolutely heartbroken.
 It's wrenching to deal with.
 He was shy and quiet, he backed off from crowds, but a nice boy, polite.
 Computer games were more of a priority than social interaction."